 \section{Fourier analysis on graded groups}

-The notation and terminology of this paper on the analysis of homogeneous Lie groups are mostly taken from Folland and Stein \cite{FollandStein1982}.
-For the analysis of Rockland operators we will follow \cite[Chapter 4]{FischerRuzhanskyBook}.
+The notation and terminology of this paper on the analysis of homogeneous Lie groups are mainly taken from Folland and Stein \cite{FollandStein1982}.
+For the analysis of Rockland operators, we will follow \cite[Chapter 4]{FischerRuzhanskyBook}.